Hiking With Ben

 The tramway was used to plunder the mountain ash from the forest, stripping it bare, so only a few of the truly huge trees are left.
 Others have grown since, but they need much more time to achieve their full size.
 For all that though, it is remarkable how well the forest has recovered.

 The valley began climbing gently.
 I reached a side gully where a small tributary stream ran down from my right.
-There was an enormous beech tree here, its gnarled and misshapen trunk almost black in the semi-darkness of the forest.
-High above its branches were in stark silhouette, the highest leaves glowing where they reached the light.
+There was an enormous beech tree here, its gnarled and misshapen trunk black in the semi-darkness of the forest.
+High above its branches were in stark silhouette, the topmost leaves glowing where they reached the light.

 This beech is a landmark for me, as it’s where my first walk in this forest ended.
-That day I’d only been scouting and was running out of time, so decided to make this tree my turn-around point.
-But before heading back I’d sat in the peaceful shadows beneath the tree to soak in the beauty of the scenery while I ate my lunch.
+That day I’d only been scouting and was running out of time, so I decided to make this tree my turn-around point.
+But before heading back I’d sat in the peaceful shadows beneath the tree to soak in the beauty of the valley while I ate my lunch.

 My landmark beech.

 The gully just beyond the beech was choked with fallen timber.
 Uphill it looked to be impenetrable.
-Downhill towards the creek looked easier, and I worked my way into the muddy bottom of the gully.
+Downhill towards the creek looked easier, and I worked my way into the muddy floor of the gully.
 I found a small stream trickling down towards the main creek.
 The whole gully was wet and dark, as though it was channeling not just water but the darkness too.

 Emerging on the other side I could see no clear route, but straight uphill looked most promising.
 It was a steep scramble and it wasn’t long before I found myself on a more defined path, once again following the old tramway.
 This was the start of the incline5.

-On this section of the old tramway, wagons loaded with timber had been lowered down by cable.
+On this section of the old tramway, wagons loaded with timber were lowered down by cable.
 This necessitated a straight and evenly graded alignment to prevent the cable from snagging.
 The gradient did feel even (and steep), but it didn’t feel as straight as it actually was, disguised by a century of regrowth and erosion.

 The forest brightened once the incline was reached.

-The incline was mostly easy to follow, but even so, in many places it would be hard to recognize it as a track if you weren’t already on it.
+The incline was mostly easy to follow but, even so, in many places it would be hard to recognize it as a track if you weren’t already on it.
 It was disguised by a deep cover of leaves, bark and sticks, which crunched under my boots as I climbed.
 In places the track had been taken over by treeferns, their huge fronds obscuring the path.
 Fallen trees added to the obstacles, though none were hard to get past.

 Taking a break on the climb up the lower incline.